marclar/henshall/deployment/ansible/README.md

   access (from the local or master ansible server).
 Otherwise use --ask-pass flag with the playbook command below.

-* Edit the hubot configuration vars in `deployment/ansible/hubot.yml`, then run the playbook command (locally or from the ansible master);
+* Edit the hubot configuration vars in `deployment/ansible/hubot.yml`

+* Run the playbook command (locally or from the ansible master) with:

     `ansible-playbook ./deployment/ansible/hubot.yml`